AtanasSpirtov/Spring-Bank-Project/README.md

 # Spring-Bank-Project
-2. This is a simple spring boot project with basic JDBC authentication security and some functionalities
+2. This is a simple spring boot project for transactions and accounts with basic JWT authentication which support two roles and some functionalities

 # How to download: